Brite Advisors Pty Ltd

 Are there any alternatives to the Receivers Proposal?

 You should refer to section 5 of the Explanatory Memorandum for details.
 The Receivers have considered alternate approaches to the method of determining and making the distribution.
-The Receivers have developed the proposal set out in the Explanatory Memorandum having regard to (i) the legal principles which apply to such a distribution, and (ii) prioritising a timely and efficient return of funds to Beneficiaries.
+The Receivers developed the proposal set out in the Explanatory Memorandum having regard to (i) the legal principles which apply to such a distribution, and (ii) prioritising a timely and efficient return of funds to Beneficiaries.

 What role will the Corporate Trustees play in the distribution process?